Benjamin W. Cottingham

 Policy Analysis for California Education, Stanford University

-Benjamin Cottingham is the associate director of strategic partnerships at PACE.
+Benjamin Cottingham is the associate director of strategic partnerships at Policy Analysis for California Education (PACE).
 His work focuses on the development of organizational conditions that support the continual improvement of student outcomes across California’s education system.
 He examines how California’s county offices of education support continuous improvement.
 He is involved with several research partnerships, including the CORE-PACE partnership, studying the impact of networked improvement communities on at-risk student populations.
 Cottingham received his master’s in education policy from Stanford University.

 updated 2021